Search This Blog

 On this last point, you will say “What about all of those champion Scottish bowlers who keep chasing their bowls?”

-You can chase your bowl if you either chase it the same way each time or if you only chase your bowl after it is fully delivered and on its way.
+You can chase your bowl if you chase it the same way each time or if you only chase your bowl after it is fully delivered and on its way.

 Overall your delivery should look the same each time without any jerkiness or extra motion.

 I will also mention that keeping the step constant is critical for maintaining your grass line and release point.
 Try delivering a bowl but take a different length step each time.
 You will quickly notice that your grass line is changing constantly.
-A constant step not only helps with weight control, but it also keeps your bowls on the line that you intended.
+A constant step not only helps with weight control but also keeps your bowls on the line that you intended.

 Anyone who has played against me can tell you that I am a 30% better player when I throw the jack.
 This is because I get my weight for my first bowl from the jack toss.
 I will do a second article on how to do this but, in essence, to throw a bowl the same distance as a jack, it has to be thrown anywhere from six feet to nine feet heavier than the jack to reach the same point.
 I will not get into the mathematics of this in this article but it is the next step to becoming a great lead or singles player.